pradeep3sep/interviewquestion/README nextjs.md

 You can then revalidate this fetch call tagged with `collection` by calling `revalidateTag` in a Server Action:

+- `revalidateTag` allows you to purge `cached data` on-demand for a specific cache tag.

 ```js
 'use server'